Alexoid1/Super-heroes/README.md

 # Super Heroes Capstone React Redux
-SuperHeroes is a web application give information about All SuperHeroes and Villains data from all universes under a single API.
-It is a fast and reliable app developed using React and Redux and fetches data from a standard API called SuperHeroes API.
+SuperHeroes is a web application give information about All SuperHeroes and Villains data from all universes.
+Built with React and Redux and fetches data from a standard API called SuperHeroes API.

 ![screenshot](./img/heroes.png)
 ![screenshot](./img/screen.png)